 Wanda Dobsin – Executive Director Assistant

 Wanda joined the Spartan Foundation staff in 2013 and comes from a strong background of administrative service and Christian leadership.
 For over 20 years she has provided executive and operational support within corporate, not-for-profit and entrepreneurial start-up environments.

 Leaving fifteen years of church ministry in Calgary, Wanda and her family moved to the West Coast in 1996 to help pioneer a church plant in downtown Vancouver, Coastal Church with Pastors Dave & Cheryl Koop.
 Here Wanda and her husband, Kevan served in leadership with the Celebrate Recovery Program, Alpha, and Youth/Young Adults.
 In 2002 Wanda came on staff to redevelop, facilitate and help instruct the new members weekly course which served as a means to incorporate new volunteers within the various church departments.
 During her five year tenure, church growth was steady and approximately 100 volunteers were required each weekend to adequately support each department in the Saturday and Sunday services.

 Wanda and Kevan are also both licensed ministers and officiate wedding ceremonies in Vancouver and the Lower Mainland.

 Attention to office detail, passion for event and project coordination, and her professional, yet affable approach has been a great fit to the Spartan Foundation team.
-Outside of ministry and administrative work, she also focuses her time and energy on nutrition and when time permits, plays a serious game of Settlers of Catan.
+Outside of ministry and administrative work she enjoys family, playing piano and playing a serious game of Settlers of Catan.

 Wanda and her husband Kevan have enjoyed 29 years of marriage and have two active adult children, and their eldest married with one grandchild.
 Together they attend and provide leadership service at one of the Coastal Church campuses located in Pitt Meadows.